-To celebrate the publication DUETS: Ben Cuevas & Annie Sprinkle in Conversation, Visual AIDS will host a discussion with Ben Cuevas, Annie Sprinkle, and Beth Stephens.
-The conversation will cover topics ranging from art, knitting, postporn, ecosex, HIV, love, loss, risk, activism, feminism, go-go dancing, orgasms, humor, death and more.
-DUETS contributor John Chaich will introduce the program, reading his Foreword to the publication.
+To celebrate the publication DUETS: Ben Cuevas & Annie Sprinkle in Conversation, Visual AIDS hosted a discussion with Ben Cuevas, Annie Sprinkle, and Beth Stephens.
+The conversation covered topics ranging from art, knitting, postporn, ecosex, HIV, love, loss, risk, activism, feminism, go-go dancing, orgasms, humor, and death.
+DUETS contributor John Chaich introduced the program, reading his Foreword to the publication.

 As a queer, male-bodied, HIV-positive artist, Cuevas' work challenges viewers’ fears of HIV and helps revive a queer culture lost to AIDS and gentrification.
 Annie Sprinkle and her partner and collaborator Beth Stephens, who contributed an Afterword to the publication, join the conversation to discuss their longterm work at the forefront of art and performance, provoking sex-positive practices and activism as well as pollinating ecosexual art and theory around the planet.

 DUETS is a series of publications that pairs artists, activists, writers, and thinkers in dialogues about their creative practices and current social issues around HIV/AIDS.